-Along with the most common stressors faced by public sector employees, they have also faced additional implications in the past two years such as the COVID-19 pandemic, increased work demands and health and financial concern from the rise of cost of living.
+Along with the most common stressors faced by public sector employees, they have also faced additional implications in the past two years such as the COVID-19 pandemic, increased work demands and health and financial concerns from the rise in the cost of living.
 Let’s face it, the majority of people do not work well under stress.
-Wellness programs might not be the answer to solving all wellness-related issues, but they can help relieve some of that stress your employees might be facing in or outside of work.
+Wellness programs might not be the answer to solving all wellness-related issues, but they can help relieve some of the stress your employees might be facing in or outside of work.

 Some wellness programs may include parts of a mental health program, but you may find it easier to keep them as two separate programs.
 Either way, it’s important to include some mental health aspects as 27% of public sector employees say that their employers don’t offer mental health initiatives to help reduce their stress – which can lead to low productivity levels and retention rates.

 “63% of public sector employees say that having access to a wide variety of benefits improves their loyalty to their organisation.” – MetLife Report 2020

 Since COVID-19, there have been more and more studies on the well-being of our public sector employees.
 Take the education sector for example.
 According to the Teacher Wellbeing Index 2021 by Education Support, out of 3,000 education staff, 77% have experienced symptoms of poor mental health due to their work, and a further 46% said they always go to work unwell (mentally or physically).
 This shows we need to take action, not just in the education sector but across the public sector to improve the lives of employees in and out of work.

 New research has also just been released by The Telegraph on younger job seekers who are shunning higher salaries for mental health and wellness support in the workplace such as free counselling or gym memberships.